Nigeria International Book Fair

 The Fund adopts a broad and dynamic approach to culture, based on the concept of a constantly changing culture.
 Culture refers both to the way people go about their daily lives and to values and processes of investing life with meaning.
 The Fund's chief interest is in the development of ideas and ideals and the manner in which people give form to them.

 The Fund regards the interaction between culture and development as confirmation of culture's integral role in development processes.

 The Fund is aware of the post-colonial situation in which an 'imposed' culture has become part of indigenous culture.
 This has resulted in cultural activities which generate new ideas and forge new contexts.
 The Fund recognizes the desire to rediscover and re-evaluate one's own history, while old values are sometimes reinterpreted in new circumstances with new meanings

 South African Children's Book

-Board on Books for Young People (IBBY), the SACBF nominates South African books and candidates for the various IBBY awards.
+As the South African national section of the International Board on Books for Young People (IBBY), the SACBF nominates South African books and candidates for the various IBBY awards.